ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

     This transaction can take a couple of minutes to complete.

-In a few minutes, you'll be able to go to `Your_Domain.eth.link` and view your website.
+In a few minutes, you'll be able to go to `Your_Domain.eth/` and view your website (note the tailing slash).
+Because `.eth` is not a registered DNS top-level domain, it is normally inaccessible through regular browsers.

+[Eth.link](https://eth.link/) provides a way for any browser to access your website.
+Simply append `.link` to your domain `Your_Domain.eth.link`.
+There are no additional steps for this.
+Simply give it time to propagate.